 2. They Have an Old-school Pedigree

 Purebred cats closely followed the creation of the first kennel clubs in Europe in the mid-19th century.
 The world's first cat show was held in London's Crystal Palace in 1871, and the first purebred Persians arrived in the United States around 1875.
 The rise of cat breeding houses on both sides of the Atlantic at the turn of the 20th century was largely driven by the popularity of the Persian cat, considered one of the earliest pedigreed cats.

 3. It All Starts With the Hair

-Persians have long, thick coats with individual hairs 4-6 inches (10-15 centimeters) in length.
-The colors of their coat run the full spectrum from solid, snowy white to wild, multi-tone combinations of tabby, tortoiseshell, patches and more.
+The Persian cat has a long, thick coat with individual hairs 4-6 inches (10-15 centimeters) in length.
+The colors of its coat run the full spectrum from solid, snowy white to wild, multi-tone combinations of tabby, tortoiseshell, patches and more.

 Then there's the face.
 Unlike Egyptian or Siamese cats with long sleek noses, Persians have flat, open faces with tiny button noses.
 Their richly colored eyes, close set against this wee nose, look extra big and expressive.
 The curved, pansy-shape of their cheeks accentuates their small, triangular mouths.

 Persians have compact bodies with short, heavy-boned legs and medium-length tails.

 4. Persians Are as Friendly as Dogs – But Lazy, Too